tituschewxj/tp/docs/DeveloperGuide.md

    </box>
    <br>

-6. **Why does command history toggle only retrieve successful commands?**
+6. **Why does command history retrieval only retrieve successful commands?**
    1. The alternative we considered was to store the history of all command inputs.
    2. However, unsuccessful command inputs are not that helpful to a user, and it only clutters up a user's command history, resulting in more time wasted searching for a successful command input.
    3. Hence, storing only successful command inputs in the command history enabled users to be more efficient at using TAPro.